-Storing Leftover Paint Properly
+Storing Leftover Paint For Future Use

 After a fresh coat of paint, you might view the leftover cans as burdensome, but it’s always best to keep them.
+Resealing paint cans and storing them properly will ensure accurate paint touch-ups in the future.
+Conversely, when paint cans are stored in non-temperature-controlled areas, the shelf life is drastically reduced.

+Even unopened paint should not be exposed to extreme heat or cold for an extended time.
 From paint brushes, containers, & rollers, we will offer tips for preserving house paint and tools for future effortless reuse.

 The Importance of Storing the Original Paint